 How long does a logo design take?

 As you can tell by now, there’s much more to designing a logo than just drawing an icon.
 It’s important to understand that the creative process involved in developing a successful brand identity, when done strategically, takes time.
 You can expect the turnaround time to range from two to four weeks.
 If you’re investing in your brand, trust me, you want to take the time to do it right.

 Investing in Your Brand: 7 Rules for Long-Term Success

 PHASE 4: CONCEPT DELIVERY

-You’ll receive a concept package that outlines three brand identity systems for you to consider, along with individually curated colour palettes.
+You’ll receive a concept package that outlines one or two brand identity systems for you to consider.
 I’ll be deliberate with my choices and do my best to outline the intention behind each design.